aukennith/Object_Detection_In_An_Urban_Environment/writeup.md

 By running this following script  `python create_splits.py --data_dir /home/workspace/data/`

 train, test and val directory will be created and all files will be moved to train, test and val directory from processed directory.
-We used for this project  pipeline.config, it is the config for a SSD Resnet 50 640x640 model.
+We used pipeline.config for this project , it is the config for a SSD Resnet 50 640x640 model.
 Created a directory named training and kept the pretained model in  `training/pretrained-models/`.

 To change the location of the training and validation files, as well as the location of the label_map file, pretrained weights we edited the config files.We also adjusted the batch size which is 8.